 Decide on your timeline (daily, weekly, or monthly draws), duration (one month, a quarter, or a full year), and theme.
 Match it to your community.
 A school PTA might go with Back-to-School Bonanza.
 A community foundation might choose 52 Weeks of Local Love.

 Consider your capacity honestly.
 A 365-day raffle means 365 drawings.
-If you’re a small team, a monthly or weekly format might be more sustainable.
+If you're a small team, a monthly or weekly format is more sustainable.

 Most calendar raffles price between $10 and $25 per calendar.
 The sweet spot depends on your community and your prize value.